 Revenue is recognized when control of the promised goods or services is transferred to customers.
 For example, stand-alone selling price was established at the inception of a license agreement by taking the transaction to market on a non-exclusive basis, and pricing in an exclusivity premium.
 Since the license agreement included an up-front non-refundable payment at the inception and future products and services are provided after initial commercialization, the Company completed an analysis and concluded that there was no material right included in the pricing of the license agreement.
 Performance obligations, such as the exclusive license to the Company's missile technology and upgrades prior to and subsequent to the date of full commercial launch, have been identified.
 Value has been allocated to the performance obligations and license and development revenue is recognized over time based on the input measure of progress of the cost of salaries, wages and travel costs related to the project prior to full commercialization, and ratably for the unspecified upgrades for the period subsequent to full commercialization until the expiration of the license agreement.
-In June 2020, the license agreement was terminated and all unrecognized future revenue under the license agreement was recognized in the second quarter of fiscal year 2020.
+In June 2020, the license agreement was recognized in the second quarter of fiscal year 2020.